Operation Oyster: Approach

 Hugging the ground, the aircraft continued south–east into Belgium, sideslipping and weaving as they went.
 They kept low, rising up slightly to help clear hedges and houses.
-Pilots worked with their navigators, each pointing out trees, chimneys, high-tension cables and other obstructions to avoid.
+Pilots and navigators, pointed out trees, chimneys, high-tension cables and other obstructions to avoid.

 Following the Bostons, the pilots in the Mosquitos observed enemy aircraft approaching from the airfield.
 Squadron Leader D. Parry and Flight Lieutenant W. Blessing turned toward them.
 They closed in a moment and soon were being fired upon.
-Banking and pushing throttles full on, they accelerated.
-The Focke-Wulf 190 had a similar speed to the Mosquito.
-Parry went flat out, keeping an eye on his pursuers.
-Eluding his attackers, he was able to rejoin the attack.
-Blessing, on the other hand, was chased for ten minutes.
-He was able to get away but was too late to resume the mission and returned to base with his bombs.
+Banking and pushing throttles full on, they accelerated, the Focke-Wulf 190 having a similar top speed to the Mosquito.
+Parry went flat out, keeping an eye on his pursuers; eluding his attackers, he was able to continue.
+Blessing was chased for ten minutes, got away but was too late to resume the mission and returned to base with his bombs.